- To make theatre that moves audiences.

 Our narrative-driven productions, both devised and scripted, aim to externalise the invisible emotional landscape of the individual to give audiences a visceral and poetic experience of the human condition.
 Our productions are impactful and uniquely theatrical, we are not interested in straightforward, realistic dramas.
 Whether is it is through an abstracted & fragmented narrative, high energy, colourful musical theatre or rich and complex sets and physical theatre, we are committed to exploring what theatre could be.

-An increasingly recognised emergent company we have produced 2 fully-staged scripted works & 1 creative development of newly-devised work, with the most recent production presented at the 70th Edinburgh Festival Fringe and the Undercover Artists Festival (Australia) 2017.
+An increasingly recognised emergent company we have produced two fully-staged scripted works & one creative development of newly-devised work, with the most recent production presented at the 70th Edinburgh Festival Fringe and the Undercover Artists Festival (Australia) 2017.
+In 2017 they launched a regular cabaret show “The Bedlam Cabaret” and a theatre and acting school,School of Rogues.

 Goldele Rayment – Artistic Director

-Goldele is a Director, Dramaturge and Teaching Artist.
-In 2015 she founded theatre company Company of Rogues.
+Goldele is a Director, Dramaturge and Teaching Artist and founder of Company of Rogues.
+In 2018 she is a undertaking Pacific Opera’s young artist program as a Young Director.
 She is the former Artistic Program Coordinator at Milk Crate Theatre where she managed their theatre workshop and profession pathways programs for people who have experienced homelessness or at risk of homelessness.

 Goldele graduated with a Bachelor of Performing Arts, on the Deans Honors List, at Monash University in 2007 and is currently undertaking a Graduate Certificate in Arts Management with the Australian Institution of Music and the Sydney Opera House.